douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Microservices Architecture

 Microservices Architecture is a distinctive method of developing software systems that focuses on building single-function modules with well-defined interfaces and operations.
 This approach is in contrast to traditional monolithic architecture where all functions are interwoven in a single application.
-Let\'s explore this concept in detail, covering what it is, its benefits and challenges, and tips for effective implementation.
+Let's explore this concept in detail, covering what it is, its benefits and challenges, and tips for effective implementation.

 #### What are Microservices?

 Microservices Architecture involves splitting a software application into multiple small, independent services that are scalable and manageable.
-Each of these services, or \"microservices,\" runs in its own process and communicates with others through lightweight mechanisms, typically HTTP-based Application Programming Interfaces (APIs).
+Each of these services, or "microservices," runs in its own process and communicates with others through lightweight mechanisms, typically HTTP-based Application Programming Interfaces (APIs).
 Each microservice is built around a specific business capability and can be developed, deployed, and scaled independently.

 #### Benefits of Microservices

--   Scalability: Since each microservice can be scaled independently, it\'s easier to manage resources and scale the application in response to specific demands.
+-   Scalability: Since each microservice can be scaled independently, it's easier to manage resources and scale the application in response to specific demands.
 -   Flexibility in Development: Teams can develop, deploy, and scale their services independently, which accelerates development cycles.
--   Technology Diversity: Different microservices can be written in different programming languages, use different data storage technologies, and adopt different frameworks based on what\'s best for their specific functionality.
+-   Technology Diversity: Different microservices can be written in different programming languages, use different data storage technologies, and adopt different frameworks based on what's best for their specific functionality.
 -   Resilience: The failure of a single service doesn't bring down the entire application, as each service is independent.
 -   Ease of Maintenance: Smaller codebases are easier to manage and understand, which simplifies maintenance and updates.